- What is Optus return policy?

 - Is not IMEI blocked.

-- Is the phone you leased from us under the mobile equipment lease plan.
+- Is the phone you purchased from us under the mobile equipment plan.